 Please follow up with your child’s college counselor if you have any questions about Family Connection.

-This essay could be an initial draft, or a fully developed essay that reflects each student’s significant effort and considerable revision.
+This essay should not be an initial draft, but rather a polished draft that reflects significant effort and considerable revision.
 The relative quiet of summer provides time to consider and determine the essay topic and to begin the lengthy and essential process of drafting and revision.
 While each Sixth Former will work with a college counselor (and other trusted readers) to revise and finalize the essay before including it with his or her applications, the essay submitted in September should be close to a final draft.
-Our college meetings with students during April and May of the Fifth Form year include discussions about appropriate and effective essay topics.
-In addition, a college counselor visits every Fifth Form English class during the spring to present a workshop on writing an effective college essay, highlighting models of effective essays and outlining key strategies.
+Our college meetings with students during April and May of the fifth-form year include discussions about appropriate and effective essay topics.
+In addition, a college counselor visits every fifth-form English class during the spring to present a workshop on writing an effective college essay, highlighting models of effective essays and outlining key strategies.

-We encourage Sixth Formers to follow up with their college counselors with any questions or for advice during the summer and at any step in this process.
+We encourage Sixth Formers to follow up with their college counselors with any questions or for advice at any step in this process.
 Good luck!

 Less is more.
 Write with a clear, concise, and easy-to-follow style.
 Use specific and vivid examples.
 Always remember that the best writers spend most of their time editing the words they can do without.